Kalva014/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Summarize feedback from your partners here.**\*\* Calvin Tirrell: Paper cutout on phone could be more cleanly cut vs being torn/ripped out.
 Otherwise, the storyline and video were easy to understand and a good use of the interactive device concept.
+Keyur Shah: Add some noise and a snooze option if the user is close to finishing their assignment.
+Yunus Ansari: Thinks it could be improved in design/aesthetics.
+Nevertheless the idea can be very useful

 ## Make it your own